Gemino: Practical and Robust Neural Compression for Video Conferencing: System Design

 \NewPara{Codec-in-the-loop training.} Our design decision to transmit low-resolution frames instead of \kps is motivated by modern codecs' ability~\cite{vp8, vp9, av1} to efficiently compress videos at lower resolutions.
 Downsampled frames can be compressed at a wide range of bitrates depending on the resolution and quantization level.
 However, the LR video resolution determines the required upsampling factor.
 Note that different upsampling factors normally require different variants of the deep neural model (\eg different number of upsampling stages, different feature sizes, \etc).
-This means that for each target bitrate, we first need to choose a LR video resolution and then train a model to reconstruct high-res frames from that resolution.
-To do this, we first create a reverse map from bitrate ranges to resolutions by profiling the codec to identify the bitrate regime that can be achieved at each resolution.
-We use this map to select an appropriate resolution for the LR video stream at each target bitrate. \Tab{resolution_bitrate_regime} shows the LR resolution \TheSystem uses in each bitrate range.
-Once a resolution is chosen, we train the model to upsample \emph{decompressed LR frames} (from the VP8 codec) of that resolution to the desired output resolution.
+This means that for each target bitrate, we first need to choose a LR video resolution, and then train a model to reconstruct high-res frames from that resolution.
+We first create a reverse map from bitrate ranges to resolutions by profiling VPX codecs to identify the bitrate regime that can be achieved at each resolution.
+We use this map to select an appropriate resolution and codec for the LR video stream at each target bitrate. \Tab{resolution_bitrate_regime} shows the resolution and codec \TheSystem uses in each bitrate range.
+Once a resolution is chosen, we train the model to upsample \emph{decompressed LR frames} (from the VPX codec) of that resolution to the desired output resolution.
 This results in separate models for each target bitrate regime, each optimized to learn the nature of frames (and artifacts) produced by the codec at that particular resolution and bitrate.
-We show that it is prudent to downsample to the highest resolution compressible at a particular bitrate, and use the model trained with a target bitrate at the lowest end of the achievable bitrate range for that resolution (\Sec{sec:eval_config}).
+Since each such model requires 30 hours of training time on a single A100 GPU, we show that it is prudent to downsample to the highest resolution compressible at a particular bitrate, and use the model trained with a target bitrate at the lowest end of the achievable bitrate range for that resolution (\Sec{sec:eval_config}).